 (1) Innovation & economic development in China, India and East Asia

 (2) Urbanization and sustainability in contemporary China, Mongolia, and Southeast and North Asia (Cambodia, Laos, Myanmar, Vietnam, and Siberia).

 Recently Funded Research

 Š Lead Principal Investigator (Grant #: NNX15AD51G; PI: Jiquan Chen, MSU).
 2015-2018.
 “Urbanization and sustainability under global change and transitional economies: Synthesis from Southeast, East, and North Asia (SENA),” National Aeronautics and Space Administration (NASA), $749,683.
-(Project website will be set up soon)
+(Project website)

 Š Lead Principal Investigator (Grant # NNX09AI32G: Co-investigators: Joseph Messina, Nathan Moore, Jianjun Ge, and Peter Verburg).
 2009-2013.
 “China's Urbanization and its Sustainability under Future Climate Change,” National Aeronautics and Space Administration (NASA), $621,496.

 Š Principal Investigator (Lead PI: Yifei Sun, California State University, Northridge).
 2011-2013.
 “Workshop on Chinese Ways of Innovation: Strategic Directions of Research on Chinese Innovation,” National Science Foundation (NSF), $58,188.